• Skip to primary navigation

 Recipe origins

 As usual, I played around with the list of ingredients.
-I skipped the step to blenderize the soup, added swiss chard, switched up the spices, eliminated the cream and butter, and drizzled some olive oil just before serving.
+I skipped the step to blenderize the soup, added Swiss chard, switched up the spices, eliminated the cream and butter, and drizzled some olive oil just before serving.
 It is an Italian recipe, after all!

 I’m thrilled to add this Italian sausage squash soup with Swiss chard to my soup collection.
 I hope you will as well!